ozcanilh/upwork/README.md

 * support: utilities and base driver initialization files are added to this folder
 * pages: each file in this folder represents a page/section on web application and has all the elements and actions related to the page
 * test: test cases are available in folder
+* drivers: added different drivers (x64) for different OS for Firefox and Chrome.

 ## Running tests